Zero modes and index theorems for non-Hermitian Dirac fermions: Jackiw-Rossi index theorem

 The complete functional variation of $f(r)$ and $g(r)$ on the radial coordinate $r$ cannot be found in general.
 Upon substituting these ansatz into Eq.~\eqref{eq:NHJackiwRossi} I obtain their following asymptotic forms

 near the origin where $\Delta(r) \to 0$, while at a sufficiently large distance from the origin where $1/r \to 0$, these two functions take the form

 where $c_0^f$, $c_0^g$, and $c_\infty$ are three arbitrary constants that can be determined by matching the solutions at an intermediate value of $r$.
 For square normalizability of the solutions near the origin the integer values of $m$ (required for the single-valued solutions) are bounded within the range $-1/2 \leq m \leq n-1/2$, yielding $m=0,1,\cdots, n-1$.
-Therefore, there are a total of $n$ number of allowed values of $m$, leading to a total of $n$ number of zero-energy solutions, which is the celebrated Jackiw-Rossi index theorem~\cite{jackiwrossi:1, jackiwrossi:2}.
+Therefore, there are a total of $n$ number of allowed values of $m$, leading to a total of $n$ number of zero-energy solutions, which is the celebrated Jackiw-Rossi index theorem, originally announced in Hermitian systems~\cite{jackiwrossi:1, jackiwrossi:2}.
 Also notice that for the zero mode solutions to be normalizable as $r \to \infty$, the NH parameter must satisfy $|\alpha| < 1$.
-Therefore, a NH planar massive Dirac system continues to foster $n$ number of normalizable zero-energy modes in the presence of a U(1) mass vortex, as long as the effective Fermi velocity of the collection of NH Dirac fermions remain purely real.
-When $|\alpha|>1$, the bound states I found otherwise for $|\alpha|<1$, become plane-waves at zero energy.
-Notice that existence of such zero-energy plane-wave solutions in the presence of an underlying vortex-type defect solely results from the non-Hermiticity in the system.
+Therefore, a NH planar massive Dirac system continues to foster $n$ number of normalizable zero-energy modes in the presence of a U(1) mass vortex, as long as the effective Fermi velocity of the collection of NH Dirac fermions remains purely real.
+When $|\alpha|>1$, the bound states I found otherwise for $|\alpha|<1$, become plane waves at zero energy.
+Existence of such zero-energy plane-wave modes in the presence of an underlying vortex-type defect solely results from the non-Hermiticity in the system.